manassaloi/manassaloi.github.io/_posts/2020-01-01-getting-shit-done-happiness.markdown

 Seriously considered doing standup comedy a couple of years back.
 Planned for it by testing my material on facebook.
 Left because I realised being judged by 50-100 people during an open mic event is not something which would make me happy.

 I spent 6 months player Poker every day.
 Apart from my day job it was all I did.
-I won 1.5 Lakhs over 7 hours by finishing 2nd in a tournament, and also lost 30K in a single night (not the same night ;).
-I was doing pretty decent but I realised with every passing day I was getting diminishing return on my happiness from playing poker.
+I won 1.5 Lakhs once over a 7 hours session by finishing 2nd in a tournament, and also lost 30K in a single night (not the same night ;).
+I was doing pretty okay but I realised with every passing day I was getting diminishing return on my happiness from playing poker.
 And there was nothing new to learn.
-And I stopped.
-I play sometimes.
-But don't spend hours everyday on it.
+So I stopped.
+I play sometimes, but not as obsessively like before.

 Same with Fifa.
-Played it for years.
+I played it for years.
 Have not bought Fifa 20 till now.
 Don't plan to play online anymore.

-One day I will realise Twitter is a giant waste of my time, and I will just pick up something new to spend my time on.
+One day I will realise Twitter is a giant waste of my time, and I will just pick up something else to spend my time on.

-**I have probably picked up, and left more things than most people who are in my age group**.
-But each new thing helped me learn something about myself.
-And gave me a fleeting sense of happiness if not permanent.
+**I have probably picked up, and left more things than most people who are in my age group**, but each new thing helped me learn something about myself, and gave me a fleeting sense of happiness if not permanent.
 So I don't regret anything.

-**So 4 high level strategies/thoughts for this year: Evaluate Opportunity cost, Think 10/10/10, Saying No, Don't fall for Sunk Cost fallacy.**
+**So 4 high level strategies/thoughts for this year: Evaluate Opportunity cost, Think 10/10/10, Say No, Don't fall for Sunk Cost fallacy.**

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)